evan-gordon/pycritters/README.md

-# PiCritters
+# PyCritters

-Whatch these little duders run around
+Whatch these little duders have kids and die